irshadpc/iOS-Developement-Toolkit/README.md

 #iOS-Developement-Toolkit

-This is a curated list of iOS Development Tools, Websites, Services and Frameworks I am currently using.
+This is a curated list of iOS Development Tools, Websites, Services and Frameworks.

 #Services
 * A modular plugin system for your iOS Apps called [Fabric](https://get.fabric.io).